Research

 Evolutionary Agroecology

-Evolutionary Agroecology (also called Darwinian Agriculture or Crop Evolutionary Ecology) is an attempt to apply ecological and evolutionary theories to improve agriculture.
+Evolutionary Agroecology (also called Darwinian Agriculture) is an attempt to apply ecological and evolutionary theories to improve agriculture.
 Darwinian evolution by natural selection is driven primarily by differential survival and reproduction among individuals within a population.
 It is a common misunderstanding that natural selection inevitably works to increase the survival or performance of the population or species: the evolutionary interest of the individual is often in conflict with the interests of the population or species.
 When this occurs, natural selection will increase individual fitness at the expense of population performance.

 According to this line of reasoning, plant breeding for agriculture is unlikely to improve attributes already favored by millions of years of natural selection, whereas there is unutilized potential in selecting for attributes that increase crop yield but reduce plants' individual fitness: “group selection”.
-Together with colleagues from Lanzhou University, we have tested the core hypothesis of Evolutionary Agroecology: genotypes that have the high individual fitness in a mixture of genotypes do not produce the highest population yield (Weiner et al. 2017 under Publications).
+Together with colleagues from Lanzhou University, we tested the core hypothesis of Evolutionary Agroecology: the relationship between population yield and individual fitness is unimodal, so genotypes that have the high individual fitness in a mixture of genotypes do not produce the highest population yield (Weiner et al. 2017 under Publications).
 Similarly, suppression of weeds by a crop (described below) is a group activity (Weiner et al. 2010 under Publications).
 It will be most successful if the individual crop plants do not use resources competing with each other, but cooperate in suppressing weeds.
 Crop plants still have many “selfish” behaviors that reduce population yield, such as proliferation of roots in response to the presence of neighboring roots (Zhu et al. 2019 under Publications).
-In collaboration with Feng-min Li, Yanlei Du, and Cong Zhang (Lanzhou University), and Yong-He Zhu (Nanjing Agricultural University).
+In collaboration with Feng-min Li and Yong-He Zhu (Nanjing Agricultural University), and Yanlei Du, Cong Zhang and Xiaowei Yang (Lanzhou University).

 Increasing the suppression of weeds by cereal crops